walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-persistence-mobile/README.md

 ```

 The higher-level `waltid-openid4vc-wallet-mobile` facade performs this wiring automatically.
 Use this module directly only when assembling custom platform persistence.

+`PlatformKeyProvider.capability(keyType, policy)` must be checked before protected key creation.
+P-256 plus `BiometricCurrentSet` is the portable Android/iOS path; unsupported combinations fail
+without software fallback. `PlatformKeyStore` persists the requested and effective policy per key, and
+schema migration classifies pre-existing rows as `None`.
+A later configuration default is never inferred
+for an existing row.

 ## Encryption and cleanup